 The agencies conducted consultation under Section 106 with an evaluation of the effects of Alternative 3, as the Preferred Alternative, on historic properties.
 A letter was sent on March 27, 2023, to the Hawai'i SHPD and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties within the APE, and an evaluation and proposed finding of effects to historic properties within the APE.
-Based on this consultation, the FAA found that the ATMP undertaking would result in no adverse effect to historic properties (36 CFR § 800.5(b)).
-Bobby Camara, Elizabeth Bell, and the Hawai'i Department of Lands and Natural Resources Division of Forestry and Wildlife concurred with the finding.
-The Hawai'i SHPD, John Carse, National Trust for Historic Preservation, Office of Hawaiian Affairs (OHA), Kamehameha Schools, and the National Parks Conservation Association objected to the finding.
+Based on this consultation, the FAA made a finding of no adverse effect to historic properties (36 CFR § 800.5(b)) for the ATMP undertaking.
+The Office of Hawaiian Affairs (OHA), Haleakalā Conservancy, National Trust for Historic Preservation, Friends of Haleakalā National Park, and the National Parks Conservation Association objected to the finding.
 OHA's objection was resolved through continued consultation.

-After continued consultation with the consulting parties that objected, the remaining objections could not be resolved; therefore, on July 24, 2023, the FAA requested the ACHP's review of the finding pursuant to 36 CFR §§800.5(c)(2) and (3).
-The ACHP provided their opinion in a letter dated August 23, 2023, disagreeing with the finding of no adverse effect.
-After careful review of the ACHP advisory opinion, the FAA confirmed the finding that implementing the ATMP for Hawai'i Volcanoes National Park would have no adverse effect on historic properties.
-The FAA provided the agency response to the ACHP and all consulting parties on the project in a letter dated September 12, 2023, thereby concluding the Section 106 process.
-See Appendix G of the EA, Cultural Resources Consultation and Summary, for more information.
+In July 2023, the agencies expanded the APE after the Park acquired new parcels that expanded the Park boundary, and consequently, the ATMP planning area.
+When reviewing the changes needed for new parcels, the NPS also found other small parcels that needed to be added to the maps and consequently expanded the ATMP planning area.
+The agencies adjusted the APE to include the areas of expanded buffer and sent an APE letter to all consulting parties on July 26, 2023, with a map showing the new areas within the APE and requesting comments on historic properties and potential effects within these new areas.
+The agencies analyzed the effects of the undertaking in the expanded areas of the APE and maintained a finding of no adverse effect in an August 14, 2023, letter sent to all consulting parties.
+The Daniel K. Inouye Solar Telescope concurred with the finding and Nu'u Mauka Ranch sent comment that they had no issue with the plan as outlined.
+In addition to the aforementioned objections from the Haleakalā Conservancy, NTHP, Friends of Haleakalā National Park, and the NPCA, the SHPD and Mr. Stanley Kī'ope Raymond also objected to the finding.
+Therefore, on October 18, 2023, FAA requested the ACHP review the finding pursuant to 36 CFR §§800.5(c)(2) and (3).
+The ACHP provided their opinion in a letter dated November 20, 2023, disagreeing with the finding of no adverse effect.
+After careful review of the ACHP advisory opinion, the FAA confirmed the finding that implementing the ATMP at Haleakalā National Park would have no adverse effect on historic properties.
+FAA provided the agency response to the ACHP and all consulting parties on the project in a letter dated December 7, 2023, thereby concluding the Section 106 process.
+See Appendix G, Cultural Resources Consultation and Summary, for more information.